TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 {% raw %}`{{LIKE}}`{% endraw %}
 anywhere in the content of the page, then it will be replaced by the like icon.

+The only limitation is that the entire placeholder should have the same formatting (e.g. font size, colour, or bold).
+If the placeholder has inconsistent formatting, then it may not be detected and replaced with the UI elements.
+For example, if
+{% raw %}`{{LI`{% endraw %} is bold, and
+{% raw %}`KE}}`{% endraw %} is not, the placeholder will not be replaced.

 The available placeholders are:
 - {% raw %}`{{LIKE}}`{% endraw %}: